FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_FTPServerConfiguration/t_st_FTPPassiveMode.md

     "title": "Set up FTP passive mode",
     "linkTitle": "Set up FTP passive mode",
     "weight": "130"
-}If an FTP client is behind a firewall that does not permit <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> to open a data port as required by active mode FTP, you use the passive mode options to configure the FTP server to accept passive mode FTP connections.
+}If an FTP client is behind a firewall that does not permit {{< SecureTransport/componentshortname  >}} to open a data port as required by active mode FTP, you use the passive mode options to configure the FTP server to accept passive mode FTP connections.
 You specify a passive mode base port and a number of ports that can be used for passive mode.
 Make sure the ports are accessible through the firewall.
 Do not use these ports for any other service.

 The base port represents the number of the first port available for the FTP server to use for a passive mode data connection.
 The number of ports specifies how many open ports to allocate.
 For example, the base port is set to 10000 and the number of ports is set to 1024, the FTP server can use only the ports from 10000 to 11023 for passive mode data connections.